North Texas Univ Oral History Program

 Other “outliers” were 2 USN Signalmen (Benjamin Hopkins from the USS MARBLEHEAD and Daniel Rafalovich from the USS HOUSTON) were attached to the 131 as liaison for naval bombardment support should that possibility arise.
 Both went to Japan as part of the Zeigler party.

 As the 19th Bomber Grp was preparing to evacuate, nine AAF members were left on Java, most due to hospitalization.
-Only two of then became part of the TBR main body.
+Only two of them became part of the TBR main body.
 Most went to Japan with either the Zeigler or E Battery groups.

 Two civilians who were working on Java for American companies and were unable to evacuate joined the soldiers at Singosara.
 One (Gaylord Buchanan) stayed on Java and the other (David Hicks) went to Japan with E Battery.